Albert Bernstein on the Dinosaur Brain and How To Make Bad Decisions

 Another approach, let's call it the more rational approach, might look something like:

 - Understand the problem, or set a goal;

 - Establish criteria (how will you know the problem is solved or you've reached your goal);

 - Measure alternatives versus criteria and try a few of them;

 - Choose the best solution.

-This approach probably won't get you promoted, but it increases the probability of making better decisions.
+This approach probably won't get you promoted, but it will increases the odds of making better decisions.